Equivalence between exponential concentration in quantum machine learning kernels and barren plateaus in variational

 \section{Conclusion}

-In summary, we have shown that a parameterized quantum circuit or a quantum neural network can be used to build a quantum kernel that inherits the concentration properties of the cost function of the corresponding VQA.
-More specifically, our results prove that the cost function concentration of a parametrized quantum circuit is equivalent to the concentration of the (non-parametric) kernel matrix.
-Our results imply that a VQA or QNN with a BP leads to quantum kernels that suffer from EC, whereas, more importantly, a BP-free VQA or QNN can be used to build a quantum kernel that does not exhibit exponential concentration.
+We have shown that a quantum neural network can be used to build a quantum kernel that inherits the concentration properties of the QNN cost function.
+More specifically, our results prove that the cost function concentration of a parametrized quantum circuit is equivalent to concentration of the (non-parametric) kernel matrix.
+Our results imply that a QNN with a BP leads to quantum kernels that suffer from EC, whereas, more importantly, a BP-free QNN can be used to build a quantum kernel that does not exhibit exponential concentration.
 We have illustrated this by a numerical example with an ansatz that was previously shown to be BP-free.
 The present work implies that recently proposed algorithms for building BP-free quantum circuits can be applied to construct performant quantum kernels for machine learning with unknown inductive bias.
 Figures~\ref{fig:multi_datasets} and \ref{fig:shot_noise} highlight that the variance-scaling behavior is robust across datasets and is thus determined by the circuit and depth scaling, rather than the data geometry.
 Our numerical results also show that finite-shot estimates introduce an additive floor $\sim \mathbb{E}[K(1-K)]/S$, which is negligible for the BP-free kernel at polynomial $S$ but can dominate for the $ZZ$ feature map once the ideal variance becomes extremely small at large $n$.